openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_sections.rst

 To hide a section from students:

 #.
-Click the Settings icon in the section box:
+Click the Settings icon in the section box.

    .. image:: ../../../shared/building_and_running_chapters/Images/section-settings-box.png
     :alt: The section settings icon circled